My Father's World: A Family-Centered Curriculum

 My Father's World is classical, Charlotte Mason, Unit Studies and a Christian homeschool curriculum.

-Key Features of MFW
+Key Features

 • Unified Curriculum: One package that covers all subjects, reducing the need for separate lesson plans for each child.